 Welcome to The North Louisiana Area of Narcotics Anonymous Website. ￼The North Louisiana Area of Narcotics Anonymous has been operating for over 30 years.
-We are a member of the Louisiana Region of Narcotics Anonymous and currently hold meetings in Shreveport, Bossier City, Ruston, and Springhill, Louisiana.
+We are a member of the Louisiana Region of Narcotics Anonymous and currently hold meetings in Shreveport, Bossier City, Ruston, Springhill, Homer, & Columbia, Louisiana.
 Our Area Service Committee meets on the third Sunday of each month at the Survivors Club, 1321 Airline Drive in Bossier City, LA, at 2:00 pm.
 Our only requirement for membership is the desire to stop using.
 For a full list of our meetings click here.

 If you are an Addict or think you might be an Addict and want to do something about it, call our helpline at 1-585-DONT-USE ( 1-585-366-8873) or fill out the contact form on this site and we will get in touch with you — or better yet just come to a meeting!